Panama City, Panama

 When we asked expats and global nomads about their social experiences in Panama City, they replied:

 "There are many cultural differences that need to be considered.
 No one gets to claim what "right" is and so an adjustment of perspective is a must.
-Also, language acquisition can play a huge role in social adjustment ," said an expat in Panama City.
+Also, language acquisition can play a huge role in social adjustment ," said one expat.

 "Panama calls itself "the crossroads of the world" for a reason: many nationalities live here.
 This is very enriching, and is one of the reasons we chose to live in Panama.
 Those who stick to only citizens of their homeland (what the Forums usually mean by expats) are really missing out.
 Right now I don't have any friends who are US or Canadian citizens.
-Nevertheless about 70% of my friends are expats from other parts of the world," wrote one expat living in Panama City.
+Nevertheless about 70% of my friends are expats from other parts of the world," remarked one expat in Panama City.

 What advice to expats in Panama City have about housing?